TheochemUI/eOn/docs/source/user_guide/serve_mode.md

 eonclient --config serve.ini
 ```

-The dispatch logic:
+The dispatch logic when serving from config:

-1. If `endpoints` is set, uses multi-model mode (`serveMultiple`).
+1. If `endpoints` is set, each endpoint is served in its own thread.
-2. If `gateway_port > 0`, uses gateway mode with `replicas` pool instances.
+2. If `gateway_port > 0`, a single gateway port is opened backed by a pool
+   of `replicas` potential instances.
-3. Otherwise, uses replicated mode on sequential ports starting at `port`.
+3. Otherwise, `replicas` independent servers are started on sequential ports

-Example with gateway:
+   beginning at `port`.

+### Examples

+Gateway with a Metatomic model:

 ```{code-block} ini
 [Potential]